 The sights used are diopter sights with a “pin hole” on the rear sight by the eye and a circle on the end of the barrel.
 The targets have a black centre circle which the shooter attempts to get in the centre of the foresight, with a perfect white ring around it before pulling the trigger and hopefully taking out the pip in the middle of the bull….or at least that’s the theory.

-It uses short barrelled, often semi automatic, rifles fired from a standing position at a larger target, at distance of 20 yards.
-Carbines generally are far less sophisticated than match rifles and use of rigid jackets and slings is not permitted making the shooters level of skill more of a factor.
+The rifle has a shorter barrel than normal, often semi automatic, fired from a standing position at a larger target, the distance is 20 yards.
+These rifles generally are less sophisticated than match rifles and use of rigid jackets and slings is not permitted making the shooters level of skill more of a factor.

 Benchresting involves sitting at a bench with the front of the rifle supported on a rest and the butt supported in the shoulder.
 It is normally shot with telescopic sights at either 25 yards indoors or 50 yards outdoors.
 Either rimfire or air rifles can be used at 25 yards but at 50 yards bullets are really required.